Breaking Barriers: Current Trends in Disability Services for Deaf Students

 Feedback, We Need More!

 Getting feedback from deaf students is essential as a component in improving services and systems for deaf students.
 However, many colleges do not have effective systems to gather this feedback.
 Only about 40% of colleges rated their ability to collect feedback as good or excellent.
 But the good news is that of colleges who collect feedback, 63% are confident in using that feedback to improve services.
 Gathering feedback is often an after thought, but it is important data that can inform support for deaf students.
 How will you gather feedback this school year?
-Share your ideas with us on our Community Forum and join the conversation about this topic!
+Share your ideas with us and join the conversation about this topic!

 NDC’s Recommendations